 Yoshitaka Ota has a background in social anthropology at the University College London.
 Yoshi has conducted ethnographic research on various coastal communities, including Palau, UK, Indonesia and Japan, studying the socialization and cultural meanings associated with fishing practices.
 For the last ten years, he has been engaged in policy research involving coastal indigenous communities, marine spatial planning and human security.
-Yoshi also is the Director (Policy) of the Nippon Foundation Nereus Program, an international initiative comprising an interdisciplinary team of 20 institutes.
+Yoshi is also the director of the Nippon Foundation Ocean Nexus Center, an international initiative comprising an interdisciplinary team of 20+ institutes.
 His core research interest is to understand how to strengthen social equity in ocean governance while we face global environmental changes.
 His unit is consisted of a team of cross-disciplinary scholars.

 Benett, N. Ota.
 Y. et al 2017.
 An appeal for a Code of Conduct for Marine Conservation.
 Marine Policy